 |Dietary Fiber 4g||15%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you're a fan of veggie maki, but don't want to fuss with making sushi rolls.
-This sushi rice salad is for you!
-Giora Shimoni likes serving it as an appetizer for a summer Shabbat meals, but it's great any time of year, whenever the craving strikes.
+If you're a fan of veggie maki, but don't want to fuss with making sushi rolls, this sushi rice salad is for you.
+Giora Shimoni likes serving it as an appetizer for summer Shabbat meals, but it's great any time of year, whenever the craving strikes.
 Serve it as a side dish or base for a rice bowl, topped with fish, meat, or tofu.

 - For the Rice Salad:

 - 1 cup sushi rice

 - 1 red bell pepper (cored and cut into 1/4-inch dice)

 - 1 yellow bell pepper (cored and cut into 1/4-inch dice)